Detecting exceptional points through dynamics in non-Hermitian systems: Dynamical Quantifiers

 where $\tau_0$ and $\tau_1$ describe the end of transient time and beginning time of the steady state regime respectively.
 It has been shown \cite{eta_paper} that $\eta^S$ can be used to distinguish between phases, thereby confirming the existence of quantum critical points in different Hermitian models.
-We propose here that $\eta^S$ (averaged Loschmidt echo) is capable to differentiate broken and unbroken phases in the steady state domain while $\eta^T$ can perform the same job in transient regime and is better for models with finite system sizes, especially for the models which can only be solved numerically.
+We propose here that $\eta^S$ (averaged Loschmidt echo) is capable of differentiating broken and unbroken phases in the steady state domain while $\eta^T$ is the similar quantity calculated in the transient regime.
+It turns out that the latter quantity is better for models that can only be solved numerically since the finite size effects accumulate in the long-time dynamics while both quantities are effective for models like $iXY$ and $iATXY$ models which can be solved analytically.